 The idea of using enemy spies is fairly straightforward: First, we are taking an enemy asset off the board; second, we are adding an asset to our side; third, the asset is already well-placed within the enemy ranks; fourth, the asset intelligence grants us a deep insight into the system of the enemy – allowing us the better infiltrate the organization.
-In CS, the double agent is the enemy hacker we can track down and “persuade” to come to our side.
+In information security, the double agent is the enemy hacker we can track down and “persuade” to come to our side.

 Local spies are simply the people well-connected to the medium in which our enemy operates.
 For example, hackers native to, say, Ukrainian black-hat scene, are conversant in the kinds of trends (not to mention language and jargon) that are particular to the Ukrainian scene.
 These are bottom-level individuals, who are simply present enough to have meaningful sense of the goings-on.